nia-cloud-official/shoko-news-lite/README.md

 - **AI-powered Summaries**: Get concise news summaries and in-depth analysis.
 - **Trusted Sources**: Access news from reputable sources worldwide.
 - **User-friendly Interface**: Enjoy a sleek, intuitive interface designed for a seamless reading experience.
 - **Responsive Design**: Access Epigram on any device, anywhere, anytime.
+If you are using Safari, you can even add it to your home screen and use it just like an app.
 - **AI Deep dive**: Get in-depth analysis of news articles using AI.

 ## Tech Stack